Streets and Squares

 The view of this shattered house, when Kaiser troops entered Brest in 1915.

-Today you can see the vacant space at the right corner of Svobody Square, where once Duma was.
+Today the vacant space at the corner of Svobody Square, where once Duma was, is a big construction site.
+The old house is being rebuilt.
+The picture shows the design.

 Views in Pushkin Street